 4. Exercising only for weight loss

 If you’re only exercising every few months for a couple weeks at a time to try and drop some pounds, then you’re missing out on some really major health perks.
 Those who exercise regularly have longer telomeres – cellular biomarkers that shorten as we age – compared with healthy adults who rarely work out.
 Regular exercise does good for more than just your weight, it keeps you young too.
+Don’t know where to start?
+An ISSA Certified Personal Trainer can get you on the right path.

 5. Listening to too-loud music